confluentinc/cp-ansible/docs/VARIABLES.md

 ***

+### keystore_expiration_days

+Number of days from keystore creation to expiration.
+Set for all components of Confluent Platform.

+Default:  365

+***

 ### ssl_keystore_filepath

 Full path to host specific keystore on ansible control node.
 Used with ssl_provided_keystore_and_truststore: true.
 May set per host, or use inventory_hostname variable eg "/tmp/certs/{{inventory_hostname}}-keystore.jks"